udayxhegde/staging/_posts/2022-12-04-azuread-federate-aws.md

 ## Using Azure AD workload identity federation with AWS
 Azure AD workload identity federation is a new capability on workload identities such as Azure AD applications and managed identities.
 Earlier blog posts on this site provide details for using this capability with [Kubernetes]({% post_url 2022-01-11-azuread-federate-k8s %}), [SPIFFE]({% post_url 2022-01-14-azuread-federate-spiffe %}), [GitHub]({% post_url 2021-10-27-azuread-federate-github-actions %}), and [Google Cloud Platform]({%post_url 2021-11-11-azuread-federate-gcp %}).

 Using this pattern with AWS is not straightforward.
 The identity model in AWS is different from other platforms such as GCP, Kubernetes, and GitHub.
 While AWS IAM provides an elegant model for accessing resources within the AWS cloud, it's not easy to use it to access resources in other cloud providers.
-The step-by-step guide in the first part of this blog post shows how you can pick pieces of AWS Cognito to federate with Azure AD.
+The step-by-step guide in the first part of this blog post shows how you can pick pieces of Amazon Cognito to federate with Azure AD.
 For a detailed understanding of how this works end-to-end, see the advanced topics later in this blog post.

 There are three parts to using Azure AD workload identity federation from your service in AWS.
-1. An identity in AWS Cloud to which AWS Cognito will issue a token.
+1. An identity in AWS Cloud to which Amazon Cognito will issue a token.
 2. Configure Azure AD application or managed identity to trust that AWS identity
-3. Get a token for the AWS Cognito identity and exchange it for a token for an Azure AD workload identity.
+3. Get a token for the Amazon Cognito identity and exchange it for a token for an Azure AD workload identity.

 Let's look at each of these three parts in detail.

-### Part 1: Create an identity in AWS Cognito
+### Part 1: Create an identity in Amazon Cognito

-The AWS Cognito Identity pool is the most suited for our needs.
+The Amazon Cognito Identity pool is the most suited for our needs.
 It is necessary, for security purposes, to create a dedicated identity pool to federate with Azure AD since Cognito only issues tokens with the identity pool as the audience.
 See the advanced topics in the latter part of this blog post for more details on why this matters.
 #### Create an identity pool to federate with Azure AD
 In this step, we are going to create a Cognito identity pool.
 And set it up so that we can use identities from that pool for our software workloads.
 Head to the AWS console and select the Cognito service.
 Go to "Manage Identity Pools" and pick "Create new identity pool".